Skip to content

 perf: parallelize layout inference

-When adding user-facing features, add or update pages under docs/ and reference them in zensical.toml.
+When adding user-facing features, add or update pages under docs-site/src/content/docs/ and wire them into the sidebar in docs-site/astro.config.mjs.

 Browse the issue tracker and filter by labels: good first issue, help wanted, bug, or enhancement.